What makes Holy Communion a sacrament?

 Faithful Christians look to certain acts with great importance.
-These sacraments are seen as special ways in which the saving grace and the presence of God come to us in material things, something you can taste, see, touch or hear (like bread, wine, or baptismal water) There has to be a Scriptural command to do it and a Scriptural promise from God that comes with doing it in faith.
+These sacraments are seen as special ways in which the saving grace and presence of God come to us in material things, something you can directly taste, see, touch, or hear (like bread, wine, word, or baptismal water), and can touch you back.
+There has to be a Scriptural command to do it and a Scriptural promise from God that comes with doing it in faith.
 Putting that grace and presence into the stuff of earth and daily experience gives us a way to connect with or link to it.
 Without a contact point, we lose touch with the spirit-ness of it.
 We could more easily pretend that we don't know where Christ is.

 'Sacrament' is a Roman Christian term, but the idea behind it is no stranger to the Jewish Scriptures.
 Whether it be circumcision for Abraham and his descendents, or when Jews recount the Passover through a meal, there is something that can be touched, felt, tasted, or seen, something reenacted, with a promise of something special from God that went with it.
 God's promises don't just dangle there, floating above our lives beyond our reach.
 They show themselves through earthly things.